 - The channel width of 160 MHz is supported only on AP25 access points.
-However, AP25 access points acting as mesh points will operate only on 20/40 MHz or 20/40/80 MHz (default). - When the channel width is set to 20/40/80/160 MHz, the only corresponding channels available for selection are 36 and 100. - 3.
+This includes AP25 access points which are deployed as mesh points. - When the channel width is set to 20/40/80/160 MHz, the only corresponding channels available for selection are 36 and 100. - 3.
 Based on your selection for each radio, the Channel selection options are refreshed.
 All channels are enabled by default and are displayed in orange.
 The disabled channels are displayed in gray. - 4.
 Configure the Transmit power range for the 2.4 GHz and 5 GHz radios by adjusting the slider between a minimum and maximum value.
 For example, if the slider is set between Very high and Max, the radio transmits between 30 dBm and maximum power.
 The available values are: